Department of Labor Logo United States Department of Labor

 Total, all occupations

-Compensation methods for sales managers vary significantly with the type of organization and the product sold.
-Most employers use a combination of salary and commissions or salary plus bonuses.
-Commissions usually are a percentage of the value of sales, whereas bonuses may depend on individual performance, on the performance of all sales workers in the group or district, or on the organization's performance.
+Compensation methods for sales managers may vary with the type of organization and the product sold.
+Employers usually pay sales managers using a combination of salary and commissions or salary plus bonuses.
+In general, commissions are a percentage of the type and amount of the good or service sold.
+Bonuses may depend on the performance of an individual, of all sales workers in the group or district, or of the organization.

-Most sales managers work full time, and they often have to work additional hours on evenings and weekends.
+Most sales managers work full time, and some work more than 40 hours per week.
+Working evenings or weekends may be required.

 Job Outlook About this section